rit-construct-makerspace/access-control-documentation/Staff Quick Reference.md

 ---
-nav_order: 3
+nav_order: 4
 ---

-# Quick Reference
+# Staff Quick Reference

-This document is a brief reference on the operation and use of the ACS system, with reminders for users and staff on common use-cases.
+This document is a brief reference on the operation and use of the ACS system, with reminders for staff on common use-cases.

 ## Hardware References